-Top Customer Service Interview Questions & Answers
+Top Customer Service Interview Questions and Sample Answers

 How do you handle tough customers?

 For questions like this, you want to emphasize the idea that the customer is always right.
 Additionally, you should always be willing to entertain this idea.
 Talk about how you’ve calmed customers down by letting them vent, listened to them explain their dissatisfaction or confusions.
 Then explain how you simply offered your support, understanding, and aid in return.